Professor

 Research interests + projects

 Research in my laboratory focuses on water quality and the application of advanced water treatment processes to improve the quality of drinking water.
-In particular, I work on the development, evaluation, and implementation of advanced oxidation processes (AOPs), particularly UV-based AOPs, ion exchange, and electrochemical processes.
+In particular, I work on the development, evaluation, and implementation of advanced oxidation and reduction processes, adsorptive technologies, and electrochemical processes.
 Our research involves laboratory scale development and investigation, as well as pilot scale and field evaluation of the technologies under real operating conditions at several partner community sites.
 We aim to not only advance the science behind the water treatment technologies, but also offer communities and industries more efficient and cost-effective technologies to reduce pollution and protect human health and the environment.

-Advanced oxidation processes involve various combinations of ozone, hydrogen peroxide, ultraviolet (UV), and photocatalytic techniques that are capable of oxidizing a wide range of contaminants at moderate to high concentrations.
-My research interests are primarily on the development, design, and evaluation of UV based AOPs (i.e., UV-H2O2, Vacuum UV, or UV-photocatalysis) that are poised to replace conventional and often more expensive treatment technologies.
-This collaborative research aims to enhance the overall quality of drinking water, especially for small and rural communities.
-Specific objectives involve proper design and analysis of photoreactor configuration, UV or VUV irradiations, and operating parameters, all these being crucial for complete oxidation process and preventing the formation of harmful by-products.
-Also, we are focusing to understand of the effect water matrix constituents on treatment efficacy and also determine the effect of AOPs on finished water quality.
+Advanced oxidation / reduction processes involve various combinations of ozone, hydrogen peroxide, ultraviolet (UV), and photocatalytic techniques that are capable of oxidizing and/or reducing a wide range of contaminants including emerging contaminants of concern such as PFAS.
+My research interests are primarily on the development, design, and evaluation of UV based AOPs (e.g., UV-H2O2, Vacuum UV, or UV-photocatalysis) and ARPs (e.g., VUV/UV-sulfite) that are poised to replace conventional and often less effective treatment technologies.
+This collaborative research aims to enhance the overall quality of drinking water.
+Specific objectives involve proper design and analysis of photoreactor configuration, UV or VUV irradiations, and operating parameters, all these being crucial for complete degradation of contaminants and preventing the formation of harmful by-products.
+Also, we are focusing to understand of the effect water matrix constituents on treatment efficacy and also determine the effect of AOPs/ARPs on finished water quality.

-Anionic Ion exchange (IEX) process is a feasible, robust, and effective technology for the removal of natural organic matter (NOM), nitrate, and certain group of micropollutants from surface water.
+Adsorption and ion exchange are convenient and often economically viable approaches for the removal of micropollutants from drinking water.
+In particular, anionic ion exchange (IEX) process is a feasible, robust, and effective technology for the removal of natural organic matter (NOM), PFAS and many other micropollutants from water.
 With its excellent performance and simplicity of operation, IEX has been increasingly considered and implemented in water treatment plants of various sizes (municipal to small communities).
-The IEX research in my laboratory is investigating various resins in terms of key design and operational parameters including removal kinetics, long term operation, and resin regeneration efficacy as well as impact on the quality of finished water.
+My research in this area focuses on development of novel adsorbents and IEX resins, and their evaluations in terms of key design and operational parameters including removal kinetics, long term operation, and regeneration efficacy as well as impact on the quality of finished water.
 Also, we are working on novel ion exchange reactors/contactors for greater removal of contaminants and more effective regeneration of the resins.

 Electrochemical Water Treatment